informa-ibi/gitflow/readme.md

-Piched up new ticket from jira - P3-0002.
-Run git command **git flow feature start P3-0002**
+The developer picked up a new ticket from Jira - P3-0002.
+He has to run the git command:
+  **git flow feature start P3-0002**

-Git creates new branch feature/P3-0002.
+Git creates a new branch feature/P3-0002.
 You can work locally on this feature.
-You have pusblish the feature before you finish it.
+You must publish the feature before you finish it.
   **git flow feature publish P3-0002**

-Now you nave to create the PR.
+Now you have to create the PR.
-**Notice: be sure that the PR has been compared with develop branch!!!**
+**Notice: be sure that the PR will be compared with the develop branch!!!**

-When the PR is approved you have to finish feature **git flow feature finish P3-0002**
+When the PR is approved you have to finish the feature **git flow feature finish P3-0002**
-This command merge your feature branch into the develop.
+This command merges your feature and develop branch.
 Push the **develop** branch to remote
   **git push origin develop**

-If we decided we are ready to release someone of developers have to start release
+If we decided we are ready to release new version someone of the developers has to start the release
   **git flow release start v1.02**

-You have pusblish this release.
+You MUST to publish this release.
   **git flow release publish v1.02**
-Now you have to deploy this version to TEST environment.
+Now everything ready to deploy this version to TEST environment.
+QA team will validate this version on TEST.

-Developes may fix issues during the validation but have to merge the changes to this release branch as usual.
+Developers may fix issues during the validation but have to merge the changes to this RELEASE branch as usual.

 When all defects\features validated you have to finish the release **git flow release finish v1.02**
+This command will merge release and master branch.

 Push the **master** branch to remote
   **git push origin master**

-Now you can to deploy this version to PROD environment.
+Now everything ready to deploy new version to PROD environment.